ZECTBynmo/changer/README.md

 }
 ```

-Then in another file, we can apply the rule to some files
+Then in another file, we can apply the rules to some files

 ```JavaScript
 var change = require("changer").change,